nalsai/nalsai.de/content/en/blog/seichi/yuru-camp-oigawa/index.md

 {{< img "img/YFE39448.avif" "jpg" >}}

 Just like in the anime, one bridge, located to the right of the sign, isn't accessible.
-But since we're only at the beggining, we've still got plenty to get through.
+But since we're only at the beginning, we've still got plenty to get through.

 {{< img "img/Yuru Camp S3 - 03 - 15m06s156t.avif" "jpg" >}}
 {{< img "img/YFE39500.avif" "jpg" >}}